JetBrains/Qodana/topics/custom-xml-profiles.md

 profile, you can [export](https://www.jetbrains.com/help/idea/customizing-profiles.html#export-and-import-a-profile) it to file.

-To run %product% with the custom profile, you can follow the recommendations from the [Set up a profile](inspection-profiles.md#Set+up+a+profile) section.
+To run %instance% with the custom profile, you can follow the recommendations from the [Set up a profile](inspection-profiles.md#Set+up+a+profile) section.
 In this case, the profile name does not necessarily match the name of the containing file.
 The actual name is stored as the `%\profileName%` value in the profile file.